Egg Substitutes for Baking: A Guide for Nut and Egg Allergy Families

 What's the difference between IgE and IgG testing for egg allergies?

 IgE testing identifies immediate allergic reactions that can cause severe symptoms within minutes to hours.
-IgG testing highlights delayed food sensitivities that may cause digestive or general discomfort hours or days after consumption.
+IgG food panels are not considered diagnostic for food allergy and should not replace clinical assessment.

 Should I avoid all egg products if testing shows egg sensitivity?